 7.32.2.7 Interruptions at active BWP switching

 The requirements in this clause shall apply for the UE configured with only NR PSCell or with NR PSCell and one or more NR SCells.
-The requirements in the section only apply to the case that the BWP switch is performed on a single CC.
+The requirements in the section apply to the case that the BWP switch is performed on a single CC or multiple CCs.

+When the DCI-based, timer-based or RRC-based downlink BWP switch and/or uplink BWP switch occur on multiple CCs simultaneously or over partially overlapping period, the interruption requirements described in this section apply for each BWP switch.

 DCI-based or timer-based downlink BWP and/or uplink BWP switching due to change in any of the parameters listed in Table 8.2.1.2.7-2 of TS 38.133 [50] or SCS in NR PSCell or in any NR SCell may cause an interruption on PCell or on activated SCell(s) in the MCG.
 Interruptions are not allowed during BWP switch involving other parameter change.